y19g22q1/interface/README.md

 │   │   └── stage2_system_prompt.txt
 │   ├── metrics.js         # Automated evaluation metrics: CC, TAS, SC
 │   └── ...                 # Pipeline / OpenRouter communication logic
-├── evaluation/
-│   ├── automated_prompts.md      # The 5 natural-language prompts used in the
-│   │                                automated evaluation (food delivery, medical │   │                                appointment scheduling, e-commerce, social
-│   │                                networking, productivity)
-│   ├── automated_results_raw.csv  # Raw per-run CC / TAS / SC scores (5 runs × 3 modes)
-│   └── maze_study/
-│       ├── study_definition.pdf    # Screenshot/export of the Maze task and survey blocks
-│       └── maze_export_summary.csv # Aggregated response distributions per item
 └── README.md
 ```

-> **Note to maintainers:** the exact paths above should be adjusted to match the
-> actual file layout of this repository.
-Please move/rename files as needed so
-> that this structure accurately reflects what is present, and remove this note
-> once verified.

 ## Running the Tool